TL;DR

 FAQ

 - How many samples do I need?: 8-12 of your best, recent posts.
 Under 5 is too thin; over 15 starts averaging your evolution into mush.
+All of that fits in the 1M-token window every current model carries, so paste them whole.

 - Should I update the style doc?: Every 6 months, or after a major audience shift, niche pivot, or 3 months post-burnout (your voice changes after long breaks).
 Re-run the analysis on the last 90 days only.

 - What if my voice doesn’t match the niche?: Good.
 Voice is a moat.
 The “this person sounds different” reaction is the entire point.
-Only worry if readers say “this sounds wrong” not “this sounds different.”
+Only worry if readers say “this sounds wrong,” not “this sounds different.”

 Related